 In addition to apres wear, I will wear this base layer for camping, snowboarding, trail running and climbing over the winter due to its functionality, flexibility and warmth.

 For years I’d heard that Darn Tough socks are the best socks out there for outdoor performance.
 I bought a pair of their wool socks before moving to Utah three years ago and the things are still warm and in great shape after experiencing many hikes, camping trips and lazy days around the house.

 Made in Vermont with yarns from the U.S. and around the globe, Darn Toughs are unconditionally guaranteed for life.

 All photos by Jo Savage.

-If you’d like to plan a visit to GNP or learn more about its history or ecosystem, head to the National Parks Service website.
+If you’d like to plan a visit to Flathead National Park, this website is a great resource to see various hikes.
+To learn more about Glacier National Park’s history or ecosystem, head to the National Parks Service website.